skywind3000/asyncrun.vim/README.md

 - g:asyncrun_save - non-zero to save current(1) or all(2) modified buffer(s) before executing
 - g:asyncrun_timer - how many messages should be inserted into quickfix every 100ms interval.
 - g:asyncrun_wrapper - enable to setup a command prefix.
+- g:asyncrun_stdin - set to 1 to enable stdin (useful for cmake on windows).

 For more information of above options, please visit **[option details](https://github.com/skywind3000/asyncrun.vim/wiki/Options)**.